zondervanedwin-collab/beyond-the-optimum/README.md

 main
 ```

-The script:
+The script will:

-1. generates the feasible superstructure configurations;
+1. enumerate the feasible superstructure configurations;
+2. calculate cost and emissions indices;
-2. identifies the Pareto-optimal designs;
+3. identify the Pareto-optimal designs;
-3. performs the epsilon-constraint analysis;
+4. perform an epsilon-constraint analysis;
-4. evaluates the designs under several uncertainty scenarios;
+5. evaluate Pareto designs under alternative future scenarios;
-5. calculates maximum regret;
+6. calculate relative regret;
+7. identify the minimax-regret solution; and
-6. generates the figures used in the keynote.
+8. generate the principal figures used in the teaching example.

-The generated figures are written to the repository-level `figures` directory.
+Generated figures are written automatically to the repository-level `figures` directory.

 ---